Demonstrablee/CMP428-Personal-Project/GroupGame/README.md

 // GTA LIBERTY CITY MAP <image src= "GroupGame/src/images/GTA1_HD_Liberty_City MAP.png">
     RockStar Games all rights reserved and any other owners

-This is a non commercial game made for eduactional purposes
+This is a non commercial game made for educational purposes

 Window Icon
 moon01